 Run tasks send data about a run to an external service at specific run stages.
 The external service processes the data, evaluates whether the run passes or fails, and sends a response to Terraform Cloud.
 Terraform Cloud then uses this response and the run task enforcement level to determine if a run can proceed.

 Note: Terraform Cloud Free Edition includes one run task integration that you can apply to up to ten workspaces.
 Refer to Terraform Cloud pricing for details.

-You can manage run tasks through the UI or through the Run Tasks APIs.
+You can manage run tasks through the Terraform Cloud UI or the Run Tasks API.